 The width of a group of habitat is easily increased by adding more units along the lake floor.
 The height however, is a far more complicated feat of nature underwater.
 Natural materials like plants in a lake thrive on one general principle.
 Roots take hold/anchor and a semi-rigid plant emerges towards the surface, always giving somewhat to the ebb/flow of the water.
 Standing timber holds root on the lake floor, as the trunk and limbs flex with water movement and soften with age.
 Wave action and boat traffic can adversely affect the lifespan of standing timber.

 We have learned from nature, that a completely rigid member does not fare as well.
-Artificial habitat like skyscrapers, need are best designed to bend and flex with lateral applied forces.
+Artificial habitat not unlike skyscrapers, are best designed to bend and flex with lateral applied forces.
 If to much force is applied laterally like waves or a hooked fishing line to a rigid structure, it falls over.
 Being unable to flex with the blow, let alone stand itself back up, the object simply falls over, never to stand vertical again.
-To achieve sustainable vertical height an object must be allowed to flex and bend with changes around it, while staying firmly planted with down pressure,weight or grip.
+To achieve sustained vertical height, an object must be allowed to flex and bend with changes around it, while staying firmly planted with down pressure, weight or grip.
 Integrated bouyancy occurs naturally in plants and wood for some time, helping them to stay standing vertical.
-Fishiding Reclaimed Artificial Habitat has achieved this artificially with Vertical UpRiseTM*.
+Fishiding Reclaimed Artificial Habitat has achieved this artificially in habitat models with Vertical UpRiseTM*.

-If shallow habitat is allowed to break the water's suface, predator fish are un able to cruise to tops of cover to feed on small fry/forage that get to close to the surface for a look.
+If shallow habitat is allowed to break the water's surface, predator fish are unable to cruise over the tops of the cover to feed on small fry/forage that get to close to the surface for a look.
 This much overlooked detail can save many forage fish and fry from being eaten to early and to small.

-What we found is that fish did in fact congregate and utilize both light and darker colored units and a substantial amout of growth and "disguise" did occur.
-We also observed more growth some years than others, assumimg the variation in winter,ice,water temps. that have been all over the board in Illinois, Michigan, Minnesota and Wisconsin lately.
+What we found is that fish did in fact congregate and utilize both light and darker colored units and a substantial amount of growth and "disguise" did occur.
+We also observed more growth some years than others, assuming the variation in winter, ice, water temps. that have been all over the board in Illinois, Michigan, Minnesota and Wisconsin lately.

 In clean/clear lakes with sand/rock bottom without weeds, the fish will often be lighter in pigmentation/color because of their surroundings.
 Eric found that the panfish in his lake may actually be using this lighter background to their advantage, with some of the background material color still visible through the growth of periphyton.
 Shiners and light colored fry also felt at home in the lighter and newer installed cribs.